 For term business loans, however, you can find lower APRs by shopping the competition.
 Funding Circle charges the highest possible variable rate on SBA 7(a) loans, so you may want to do comparison shopping for that funding option, as well.

 Funding Circle offers relatively high funding maximums compared to some of its competitors, but you may have trouble qualifying if you have poor credit.
 As you shop around, bear in mind that companies who accept lower minimum credit scores may also charge higher rates.

-Term loans from BlueVine come with a similar interest rate and a lower credit score requirement.
+BlueVine offers a higher maximum for a line of credit, up to $250,000, with rates as low as 4.8%.
 BlueVine requires a credit score of only 600 while Funding Circle’s minimum is 660.
 BlueVine offers this same minimum credit score requirement and similar rates on its business lines of credit.
-BlueVine does not issue SBA 7(a) loans, but it does offer invoice factoring, which Funding Circle does not offer.
+BlueVine does not issue SBA 7(a) loans or term loans, but it does offer invoice factoring, which Funding Circle does not offer.

 Qualifications for term loans are lower at OnDeck than at Funding Circle.
-You’ll only need a minimum credit score of 600, have one year in business rather than the two required by Funding Circle, and have an annual revenue of at least $100,000.
-You can get a much larger loan at Funding Circle, who provides up to $500,000 in funding compared to OnDeck’s max loan amount of $250,000.
+You’ll only need a minimum credit score of 625, have one year in business rather than the two required by Funding Circle, and have an annual revenue of at least $100,000.
+You can get a much larger loan at Funding Circle, who provides up to $500,000 in funding compared to OnDeck’s max loan amount of $250,000,but the repayment timeline is much shorter at only 24 months.
 OnDeck’s business line of credit requirements and loan maximum are the same as Funding Circle.
 OnDeck does not offer SBA 7(a) loans.